 To ensure that the stack is deleted correctly, watch the deletion process.

-The previous EC2 instances are deleted.
+The previous deployment is deleted.

 The persistent storage deployment remains in its original CloudFormation stack.
 You can perform the next cluster replacement procedure in the original CloudFormation stack.